Config Reference

 translatable?: boolean; // default: false

-singleton?: boolean; // default: false
+global?: boolean; // default: false — singleton mode (see below)

 hooks?: EntityHooks;